Hyeonwon/Hyeonwon/README.md

 # Welcome!

 Hello there! 😄
-I'm currently learning and growing to become a **Front-End Developer**.
+I'm continuously learning and exploring, with a strong interest in Mixed Reality (MR) and Design.

 ---

 ## Currently Learning

-- Continuously improving my skills in JavaScript and React
+- Strengthening my programming fundamentals
-- Studying hard to turn my passion into real-world projects
+- Actively working on projects to steadily improve both my technical skills and teamwork capabilities.

 ---